-Buettner cautions that if you live the average U.S. lifestyle, with a diet high in processed foods and a schedule packed with responsibilities that leaves little time for exercising or relaxing, you might never reach your potential maximum life span and could be shortening your life by as much as a decade.
+On the flip side, Buettner cautions that if you live the average U.S. lifestyle, with a diet high in processed foods and a schedule packed with responsibilities that leaves little time for exercising or relaxing, you might never reach your potential maximum life span and could be shortening your life by as much as a decade.

-By making changes to your diet, exercise routine, attitude and outlook on the world, the researchers conclude that anyone can increase their chances of getting back that extra decade of a healthy, happy life.
+By making changes to your diet, exercise routine, attitude and outlook on the world, the researchers conclude that anyone can increase the chances of getting back that extra decade of a healthy, happy life.

 This brings up a good point.
 What’s even more impressive than the average ages that people in the blue zones live to?
 Their quality of life!